ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 ![image](images/19.png)

-**6** To add a Fabric Gateway, type this in the search bar of our list of commands to execute :
+**6** To add a Fabric Gateway, type this, below, in the search bar of our list of commands to execute

     >IBM Blockchain Platform: Add Gateway